miosync-masa/pyscf-vorticity/README.md

 **Key insight:** H₂ at equilibrium and dissociation have similar α, but E_dens clearly distinguishes them!

+> **Disclaimer:** This diagnostic is heuristic but physically motivated,
+> intended to guide functional choice rather than guarantee optimality.

 ### Physical Interpretation

 > "While α exhibits a U-shaped curve characteristic of the crossover